Tithing

 The LDS Church is not accountable to the very people that contribute the money.
 Other churches and charitable organizations publish their budgets and other financial information, why can’t the one, true church do this as well?
 Hearing the leaders say that they are accountable to the Lord is insufficient.
 The LDS Church holds such power and sway over its members that it demands absolute trust, and gets it, even though the church does not trust them back enough to let them know where donated tithing money is being spent or invested.

 The yearly tithing settlement has always struck us as very corporate and controlling.
-Reminds us more of the IRS than Christ.
-Somehow we can never imagine Christ’s apostles having yearly tithing settlements and demanding that repentant people pay 10% of their income before being allowed to worship in the temples.
+It reminds us more of the IRS than Christ.
+Somehow we can never imagine Christ's apostles having yearly tithing settlements and demanding that repentant people pay 10% of their income before being allowed to worship in the temples.
 Why is a tithing settlement necessary anyway?
 God knows what we paid and to whom.
-Perhaps we’d have an easier time believing in the Church if they didn’t harp on money so much.
-With $ involved, it’s obvious they have something to gain by your continued membership in the church, so how can you ever trust them to be totally honest on issues that would affect your membership and thereby their income?
+Perhaps we'd have an easier time believing 100% in the church if they didn't harp on money so much.
+With $ involved, it's obvious they have something to gain by your continued membership in the church, so how can you ever trust anyone to be totally honest on issues that would affect your membership and thereby their income?

 How much to pay?

-If you totally believe in the Church 100%, then of course you will want to pay a full tithing.
-However people that still attend church for social reasons or whatever, often wonder what they should pay.
-Our opinion is that you should pay to the church based on what benefit you feel you receive.
-To many people, that may be something like $100 a year.
-Now people that have been paying tithing for ten years, and then realized that the Church isn’t true have probably already paid enough money to the Church to cover a lifetime of perceived benefit in the Church.
-For those people, it probably makes sense to stop giving money to the LDS Church and perhaps think of other worthy benefactors for your charitable giving.
+If you totally believe in the church 100%, then of course you will want to pay a full tithing.
+However, people that still attend church for social reasons or whatever, often wonder what they should pay.
+That's entirely a personal choice and one in which you need to be comfortable with.
+Our opinion is that you should pay to the church (any church) based on what benefit you feel you receive from your membership in that church.
+To many middle-income people, that may be something like $100-$1000 a year.
+Some people, that have been paying tithing for most of their lives, and then stopped believing that the church is really 100% true, have told us that they have probably already paid enough money to the church to cover several lifetimes of perceived benefit in the church.
+They now consider paying other worthy benefactors for their charitable giving.
+But this is entirely a personal choice that everyone needs to make for themselves.

 There was a time when the LDS Church really needed the money.
-Even if I didn’t fully believe in the church but used its facilities, I would likely pay a reasonable amount to it if it needed the money.
-However thanks to the sacrifices of Mormons past, the Church has built an empire worth some $100 billion.
-It simply does not need the money.
-President Hinckley acknowledged that no tithing dollars were needed to fund a $2 billion mall.
-If it can make this kind of interest on its existing assets, then it doesn’t need any additional funding to operate quite comfortably.
+Even if we didn't fully believe in the church but used its facilities, many of us would likely pay a reasonable amount to it if it needed the money.
+However, thanks to the sacrifices of Mormons past, the church has built an empire worth many, many billions of dollars.
+It simply does not appear to really need the money.
+President Hinckley acknowledged that no tithing dollars were needed to fund a $5 billion City Creek development & mall.
+If it can make this kind of interest on its existing assets, then it doesn't appear to need any additional funding to operate quite comfortably on its income from the many businesses it owns without any tithing income.

 Now if the church was struggling, even if it wasn’t true, we would be inclined to help out but in this day and age it’s like donating money to Bill Gates.
 And even then Mr. Gates is now using most of his wealth to help the poor.

-We strongly support charitable giving –even 10% or more but to organizations that need it, deserve it and actually help people in a tangible way.
-The modern LDS Church in the 21st century simply no longer needs additional tithing dollars.
-If you feel you need to still pay tithing, then pay your tithing to reputable charities that distribute their money to the poor and needy or look for cures to diseases and the like.
-God knows you paid money to these organizations even without a tithing settlement.
+We strongly support charitable giving - even 10% or more (if you can afford it) to organizations that need it, deserve it and help people in a tangible way.
+Many people feel a need to still pay tithing, even if they are no longer members of the LDS Church.
+Those former members might consider paying their tithing to reputable charities that distribute their money to the poor and needy or look for cures to diseases and the like.
+God knows you paid money to these organizations - even without a tithing settlement.